-A reclusive war hero, The Watch Man, confronts his past and perhaps his most difficult challenge when faced with armed thieves who intend to steal his collection of luxury watches.
+A reclusive war hero, The Collector, confronts his past and perhaps his most difficult challenge when faced with armed thieves who intend to steal his collection of luxury watches.

 Jim Robbins, wounded while fighting the Germans in North Africa in 1943, sets out to foil the burglary with a pair of small friends and fellow veterans.
 Their resistance to the thieves, however, puts their lives in danger.